Resources

 Product Bundles

-Product Bundles are multiple individual products sold together as one combined package, often at a discounted price to encourage higher sales and average order value.
+Product Bundles are multiple individual products sold together as one combined package, often at a discounted price.

-Example: A beach kit selling sunscreen, towels, and flip flops as one bundle.
+Example: A beach kit with sunscreen, towels, and flip flops.

 Profit & Loss Statement (P&L)